M.Ed. Concentration in Literacy and Language

 - EDUC 999 Research and Evaluation (recommended after completion of three Concentration courses)*

-*Candidates for the Initial Specialist Teacher: Reading License must complete a Literacy and Language research project.
+*Candidates for Initial Licensure as a Specialist Teacher: Reading must complete a Literacy and Language research project.

 Concentration Courses (6)